 Publishing books for other writers/authors means that I get to enjoy reading great books in the process.
 When fellow poet Michael James Kaiser contacted me to help him publish his first poetry book To Be Me I was excited because I knew I'd be in for a treat.
 I had gotten a taste of his poetry some years ago on an online writing community called writing.com when we were both active there.
 I found it to be excellent and quite enjoyable.
 And I was able to connect to what I read.

 After I received Michael James Kaiser's manuscript, before I even started formatting it, I began to read it and ended up finishing it in one sitting.
 I found myself being drawn in to every story that unfolded in his poetic creations.
 I was able to connect to his writing and feel every bit of emotion that he put into his work, in part because every piece he brought to life stemmed from personal experiences that I was able to relate to myself.

 Michael James Kaiser bared his soul, never sugar coating anything.
 Every experience he shared in poetic form was real, the emotion raw and true.
 There were poems about love and heartache, longing and sorrow, poems about inner battles, poems about how people perceive you and what they think of you, all the things that I have been through myself and have written about too.
-Every poem I read had a rhyme that felt natural.
-Every poem had great flow, with a number of pieces even having a lyrical quality, which made me want to sing the words rather than read them.
+Every poem I read had great flow and a rhyme that felt natural.
+A number of pieces even had a lyrical quality to them, which made me want to sing the words rather than read them.

 © 2015 Lena Kovadlo